MatzoMT/CarFlow/README.md

 ![metrics](frontend/src/resources/metricspage.png)

 ### What technologies does CarFlow use?
 The frontend of CarFlow uses React JS and HTML/CSS.
 The backend utilizes Python for parsing data on the web for car information via parsing JSON responses or web parsing.
 Python's Flask framework is also used as a REST API that communicates between the frontend and a MySQL database containing the number of complaints and sales for car models.
-To deploy this project,
+To deploy this project, I used Google Cloud Platform (GCP), where I had to individually deploy the frontend, backend, and database.

 Specific libraries and technologies used for this project are as follows: